Close Alert Banner

 Development activity

-The Planning division provides a yearly update on subdivision and condominium activity.
+The Community Growth Division provides a yearly update on subdivision and condominium activity.

 Annual subdivision/condominium activity